larsenjohn/herebyaccident/_posts/2016-04-20-simple-xml-sitemap.md

 The priority you assign to a page is not likely to influence the position of your URLs in a search engine's result pages.
 Search engines may use this information when selecting between URLs on the same site.

-Also, note that assigning a high priority to all of the URLs on your site is not likely to help.
+Also, note that **assigning a high priority to all of the URLs on your site is not likely to help**.

 ***
 <hr class="rule">

-## Straight url XML
+## Basic url XML

     <?xml version="1.0" encoding="UTF-8"?>
     <urlset xmlns="http://www.sitemaps.org/schemas/sitemap/0.9">